carrozzo-lc/wpstarter/README.md

 After Gulp is running add ":3000" after the local url like http://dev.yoursite.localhost:3000 it's for Browsersync to correctly refresh the page after any changes in you gulp watched files.

 ####  Done!
-Now you can work and develop on you local WorPress Site.
+Now you can work and develop on your local WorPress Site.